Chris Gbandi: International

 It was speculated that Gbandi might cap for the United States national team, but in 2004 he accepted an offer from the Liberian national team to compete in the 2006 World Cup qualifiers, making him ineligible for the US squad.

 Coaching

-Gbandi served as an assistant at UConn, Holy Cross, and Dartmouth before earning his first head coaching job at Northeastern.
+Gbandi served as an assistant coach at UConn, Holy Cross, and Dartmouth before earning his first head coaching job at Northeastern.
 He was named head coach at UConn on December 17, 2021.

 Personal

 Gbandi's brother, Sandy Gbandi, is also a former professional footballer.